-Simply go to the Insights » Reports page inside WordPress admin area and then switch to the eCommerce tab.
+Simply go to the Insights » Reports page inside the WordPress admin area and then switch to the eCommerce tab.

-Below that you will see a list of your top products with quantity, sale percentage, and total revenue.
+Below that, you will see a list of your top products with quantity, sale percentage, and total revenue.
 This shows you which products are doing well in your store.

 Next, you’ll see your top conversion sources with the number of visits, conversion share, and revenue.
 You can see which sources are bringing you more revenue and which traffic sources are not very effective.

 MonsterInsights will also show you shopper behavior reports with the number of times products were added to and removed from the cart.